Loading...

 • Clean the tracks and rollers to remove any debris or dirt that might have built up there as well as the general area to help with step two.

 • Check for any damage to your garage door seals including cracks in the rubber or damage to bristles if you have a garage door brush strip fitted.
 As well as a visual inspection of your seals, you can place a piece of paper on the floor to test for movement from draughts that might be sneaking in.
-Similarly, aiming a light spray from a hose pip against the side of your closed garage door can help test for any leaks that might be allowing rainwater to enter.
+Similarly, aiming a light spray from a hose pip against the side of your closed entrance can help test for any leaks that might be allowing rainwater to enter.

-Yearly Garage Door Upkeep Essentials for 2026
+Yearly Garage Door Upkeep Essentials

 • Check for any loose bolts or screws in the frame and tighten if necessary.